 Training someone to develop their creativity is similar to how we would train someone to play tennis.

 A tennis coach would start by diagnosing your approach – they would ask you to hit some balls, serve a few and examine your backhand and forehand.
 They would then develop a customised programme to address weaknesses and build on your strengths.

 This principle of a diagnosis before training should also be applied to training and developing creativity.

 After a diagnosis each person or team can choose creativity tools and exercises that play to their strengths and develop their weaknesses.

 9. What Are the Biggest Barriers to Creativity at Work?

 There are many barriers to creativity at work.

 The first and most fundamental barrier, is that people do not understand that they are creative and do not recognise where their strengths and weaknesses lie.
-They can rectify this by examining their creative profile using the me2 General Factor of Creativity psychometric diagnostic tool – before working on their natural strengths and weaknesses.
+They can rectify this by considering their style and approach towards beign creative – before working on their natural strengths and weaknesses.

 The second major barrier is that organisations do not understand how to identify, nurture, manage and develop creative thinking skills.